aalacy/storelocatore-scrapers/apify/ggrahambaker/storelocator/procuts_com/README.md

 ext = 'salonlocator/default.asp?state=all&city=BROWNSVILLE'
 ext2 = 'salonlocator/default.asp?state=all&city=CORPUS CHRISTI'

-only 2 locations, need to go to each page seperately
+only 2 locations, need to go to each page separately

+lat / long not accessible, they are in a javascript object on the page.